 These policies are not designed to be a comprehensive set of Things You Cannot Do.
 We ask that you treat your fellow community members with respect and courtesy, and in general, Don’t Be A Jerk.
 This Code of Conduct is meant to be followed in spirit as much as in letter and is not exhaustive.

 All Ansible events and participants therein are governed by this Code of Conduct and anti-harassment policy.
 We expect organizers to enforce these guidelines throughout all events, and we expect attendees, speakers, sponsors, and volunteers to help ensure a safe environment for our whole community.
-Specifically, this Code of Conduct covers participation in all Ansible-related forums and mailing lists, code and documentation contributions, public IRC channels, private correspondence, and public meetings.
+Specifically, this Code of Conduct covers participation in all Ansible-related forums and mailing lists, code and documentation contributions, public chat (Matrix, IRC), private correspondence, and public meetings.

 Ansible community members are…

 Contributions of every kind have far-ranging consequences.
 Just as your work depends on the work of others, decisions you make surrounding your contributions to the Ansible community will affect your fellow community members.
 You are strongly encouraged to take those consequences into account while making decisions.

 Asynchronous communication can come with its own frustrations, even in the most responsive of communities.
 Please remember that our community is largely built on volunteered time, and that questions, contributions, and requests for support may take some time to receive a response.
 Repeated “bumps” or “reminders” in rapid succession are not good displays of patience.
 Additionally, it is considered poor manners to ping a specific person with general questions.
 Pose your question to the community as a whole, and wait patiently for a response.

 Every community inevitably has disagreements, but remember that it is possible to disagree respectfully and courteously.
 Disagreements are never an excuse for rudeness, hostility, threatening behavior, abuse (verbal or physical), or personal attacks.